fishcus/KAP-manual/en/operation/routine_ops/garbage_clean.en.md

 Parameters:

 - `--delete true`: Specify this option for garbage deletion.
-- `--jobThreshold <arg>`: Specify how many days of job metadata keeping.
-Default 30 days.

 It is recommended to always dry run this tool first without the `--delete true` parameter, to list all garbage resources.
 Verify the list before actual deletion.
 Also perform a metadata backup before running this tool is a good practice.
-If dry run this tool without `--jobThreshold <arg>` parameter, it will keep 30 days of job metadata when deleting.